 Very spacious ground floor flat in old Victorian villa with its own private front door giving guests direct access to the large garden edging the sea loch and leading directly to the shore via a wee slipway.

-The large garden ground provides ample parking for cars and trailers and there's a lockable shed for bikes.The wee slipway leads down to the edge of the shore and gives access for guests with canoes, kayaks or small boats.
+The large garden ground provides adequate parking for cars and trailers and there's a lockable shed for bikes.The wee slipway leads down to the edge of the shore, gives access for guests with canoes, kayaks or small boats.

 Lots to do in the area including walking, biking, water sports, etc. The bowling green and tennis courts are less than 5 mins walk from the house.
 There is a local indoor swimming pool at Lochgilphead (approx. 1 mile away).
 Seaside House is situated about half way between Lochgilphead and Ardrishaig on the route to Campbeltown.

 Boat trips are available in summer from Crinan and Ardfern including the exciting sail to the Corryvreckan whirlpool.

 Seaside is a great base for touring the west coast and the world famous Mull of Kintyre peninsula jutting out to the Atlantic rollers and home to Paul MacCartney of Beatles fame.
 The Isles of Arran, Gigha and Islay with its 8 malt whisky distilleries are nearby and accessible by ferry.
 Tarbert on Loch Fyne is a bustling colourful wee fishing port only 12 miles south of here and to the north on the Oban road is Dalriada steeped in the ancient history of the Scots with Druid standing stones at Kilmartin a very interesting museum and ruined castles to explore